Difference Between Chordates and Non-chordates: Chordates v/s Non Chordates

 • Crustaceans (Phylum Arthropoda): Legged sea and freshwater crustaceans with segmented external coats such as crabs and other kinds of lobsters.

-Diagram illustrating diversity among non-chordates.
+Diversity among non-chordates.

-Structural Differences Between Chordates And Non-Chordates
+Structural Differences between Chordates and Non-Chordates

 Structural differences are listed below-